America’s Best Summer Solstice Celebrations

 Hours: Saturday 10 a.m. to 8 p.m., Sunday 11 a.m. to 6 p.m., Saturday Solstice Parade at 2 p.m.

 What better way to celebrate the summer solstice in Seattle than the Fremont neighborhood?
 For starters, Fremont Fair has the largest outdoor summer market in the city, with over 300 vendors.
-That’s not to mention great food and live music from local bands on both days.
-For another, there is the lively Fremont Solstice Parade, with marching bands, floats and more.
-That’s to say nothing of the popular painted cyclists whose only requirement is to wear a bike helmet.
-The art and crafts fair extends across six blocks and will also feature outstanding food and beer garden.
-The Solstice Parade begins on Saturday at 2 p.m. while a Dog Parade follows on Sunday at 2 p.m.
+That’s great food and live music from local bands on both days.
+For another, there is the lively Fremont Solstice Parade, with marching bands, floats, and more.
+That’s to say, there is nothing of the famous painted cyclists who only require a bike helmet.
+The art and crafts fair extends across six blocks and features an outstanding food and beer garden.
+The Solstice Parade begins on Saturday at 2 p.m., while a Dog Parade follows on Sunday at 2 p.m.

 Related: 48 Hours In Boise, Idaho